JerryKnight16/danarmstrong.github.io/_posts/2014-01-26-welcome-to-the-abyss.md

 Last but not least, I said I would get back to the guy who was responsible for all of this.
 Ryan Green is an indie game developer who is working on a very ambitious project.
 He is also the father of four, including a four year-old who has terminal cancer.
 His project is an amazing game called
-[That Dragon Cancer][tdc] that tells the story of their battle with cancer.
+[That Dragon, Cancer][tdc] that tells the story of their battle with cancer.
 I have known Ryan for a short time, but he is one of those guys that never really feels like a stranger.
 He has a huge heart and he just projects love all around him.
 His game is slated to be released on Ouya this year but I know that development costs are not cheap by any means.
 And I cannot even begin to imagine the medical expenses he is suffering with
 Joel's treatments.
 I've decided that while my game engine and tools will be open-source, that I will charge a small fee for binary copies of the